Chilliepepper/Horiseon-online-marketing-UofU-project-1/README_REMOTE_669.md

 Here is the referense picture I was working from: <img src="Develop\assets\images\01-html-css-git-homework-demo.png">.

-Here is the link to the deployed applicaton: <a href=http://127.0.0.1:5502/Develop/index.html>Placeholder</a>
+Here is the link to the deployed applicaton: <a href=http://127.0.0.1:5502/Develop/index.html>Horiseon Online Marketing</a>

 I used the MIT license